S-Mancl/textual-adventure-C/README.md

 # Textual Adventure written in C
 This is a (crazy) project I made for my Cybersecurity Programming Classes.
 Here are some interesting features:
-## A complete world to explore - frely
+## A complete world to explore - freely
 I always hated the stories which allow you to see a beautiful world behind... and don't let you explore it freely.
 In this game, you can travel as you want, since no plot is forcing you in a predetermined direction.
 ## The world isn't static
 If you interact with the world, it changes.
 If you destroy a room, travel the world, and then return, you'll see it still destroyed.